Danrozen87/reacttemplate/README.md

 1. **React** (Best Practice Implementation)
    - Keep the developer experience in mind for easy handover.
    - No custom experimental patterns; only well-established, best-in-class solutions.
    - Consistent patterns throughout all of our work.
+   - Maintain a zero-warning codebase.

 2. **TypeScript** (Strict)
    - Avoid the `any` type; create and maintain clean, custom interfaces/types.